daniel-furman/computational-mathematics/README.md

 A selection of MATLAB scripts written for computational mathematics courses as an undergrad.
-Topics are primarily related to numerical linear algebra, yet also diverge to numerical solutions to ODES, contructing linear splines, writing numerical scripts containing errors below machine epsilon, among other topics.
+Topics include numerical linear algebra, numerical solutions to ODES, contructing linear splines, explorations of errors and machine epsilon, among other topics.